-For many years now, distilleries have been putting spirits besides whiskey into ex-bourbon or whiskey barrels to impart into the spirit the rich, complex notes left behind in the porous wood.
+For many years now, distilleries have been putting spirits other than whiskey into ex-bourbon or whiskey barrels to impart into the spirit the rich, complex notes left behind in the porous wood.
 Rum and tequila, in particular, often see the inside of a barrel.
-Nowadays, you can find a spirit aged in ex-whiskey barrels in almost every category, from cognac to gin and vodka.
-These are some of the best recently released spirits that have spent some time inside a barrel and are better off for it.
+These days, you can find a spirit aged in ex-whiskey barrels in almost every category, from gin and vodka to cognac.
+These are seven great examples of spirits (okay, one’s a wine) that have spent time inside a whiskey barrel and are better for it.

 California’s Apothic Wines released this limited-release, barrel-aged selection specifically with whiskey drinkers in mind.
 The red wine is aged in charred white oak whiskey barrels for 60 days, bringing a darker, complex flavor to an already fruity and rich wine.
 This isn’t just a gimmick—you can really taste the oak in this bold red blend.

 Portland, Oregon’s House Spirits Distillery aged this limited-edition Old Tom expression in first-fill Westward Oregon straight malt whiskey barrels for a year, giving the spirit a copper tinge and lovely vanilla and wood flavors.
 The botanicals used to make the gin include juniper, coriander, lavender and anise, ensuring that the spirit has a flavorful and versatile base to start.
 Aviation American Old Tom can certainly be used in any gin cocktail, but it’s also a great sipper, neat or on the rocks.